 Square Virtual Terminal has a Quick Charge and Itemised transaction option.

-You can go many months without using the terminal, without being charged anything, and it will still be available as a complimentary feature in your Square account.
+You can go months without using the terminal, and it will still be available for free in your Square account.

 Square Virtual Terminal accepts Visa, V Pay, Mastercard, Maestro and American Express.

 Every time we tried the virtual payment terminal page, it was super-easy to fill in and process each sale.
-Only the card details, amount to pay and a short note that will be shown in your sales reports (i.e. not for personal details) have to be submitted for a ‘quick charge’.
-If needed, you can itemise the bill with products from your library or new custom items, taxes, discounts and variants.
+Only the card details, amount to pay and a short note for your sales reports (not for personal details) are submitted for a ‘quick charge’.
+Itemising the bill let you choose products from your library or new custom items, taxes, discounts and variants.

 Pricing